 by Jean Rhodes

 “[w]hat is less well-articulated in youth development practice or theory is how these caring adults should engage in conversations with youth – those who are marginalized because of their race, class or sexual identities – about the political context of their lives, particularly in ways that don’t further pathologize their neighborhood or peer groups” (p.
 29, 2015).

+“It is very appropriate for mentors and mentees to discuss politics.
+And not just every few years.
+National elections are moments in history when political issues and the direction we want the country to go are on the minds of most Americans.
 If a mentee raises a topic in the news, the mentor should ask the young person what his/her opinion is on the issue and why.
-This helps the youth to clarify where s/he stands, what s/he understands about the topic or might still need to learn.
-Listening to the mentee’s views also sends a message that his/her opinions are worthy of respect, that adults should pay attention and take those ideas seriously.
+This helps the youth to clarify where they stand what they understand about the topic or might still need to learn.
+Listening to the mentee’s views also sends a message that his/her opinions are worthy of respect, that adults should pay attention and take those ideas seriously.”

-Regardless of whether they agree or disagree, as long as the exchange is respectful, political discussion is a way to deepen understanding.
-When mentors discuss political issues with their mentees, they can show that disagreements don’t have to divide us and that politics doesn’t have to be bitter.
-Citizens can work together, despite our differences.
+Regardless of whether mentors agree or disagree, as long as the exchange is respectful, political discussion is a way to deepen understanding.
+In fact, when mentors discuss political issues with their mentees, they can show that disagreements don’t have to divide us and that politics doesn’t have to be so bitter–that we can work together, despite our differences.
 As Flannagan notes,

 “If we want the younger generation to be informed and to vote when they’re old enough, we should engage with them in civil discussions of politics and current events when they are young.”

 Of course, not all youth want or are ready to talk about these broader political or social justice issues.
 But, if the conditions are right, and if mentees and mentors are so inclined, mentoring relationships may provide a context in which youth can feel their voices heard and wrestle with complexity.